 Idetemya Education Development Project: An integral part of ASAP’s development model is to focus on the development of schools throughout a particular ward or region.
 The idea is to raise the standard of education — pre-primary through secondary level — for an entire community, thereby having a more comprehensive impact on the future standard of living of the area.
 Currently ASAP is developing the education system of the Idetemya Ward of Tanzania’s Mwanza region.
-This includes building new schools but mostly expanding/refurbishing existing schools that are in poor condition.
+This includes building new schools and expanding/refurbishing existing schools that are in poor condition.
 The Idetemya Ward has six primary schools and one secondary school, all of which need a great amount of help.
 The schools desperately need water systems, toilets, classrooms, books & desks, teacher’s housing, science labs, electricity, kitchens and playing fields.
 When ASAP completes the development of this ward, Idetemya schools will directly serve an additional 4,000 children.
 This does not include new students that will be affected for years to come.